-All Non-Executive Directors must be in a position to effectively challenge the Executives; therefore, they must be independent in character and judgement.
-All five current Non-Executive Directors have served less than nine years on the Board and are regarded as independent in both respects.
-The Chair, Joanna Young, who was independent on her appointment, has served less than nine years.
-All Directors are subject to annual re-election at each Annual General Meeting.
-The Chair rigorously evaluates all Non-Executive Directors to ensure they remain in a position to operate independently and remain fit and proper people to undertake the role.
+All non-executive directors must be in a position to effectively challenge the executives; therefore, they must be independent in character and judgement.
+All five current non-executive directors have served less than nine years on the Board and are regarded as independent in both respects.
+The Chair, Joanna Young, who was independent on her appointment, will have completed nine years' service in 2022.
+Following recommendation from the Remuneration, Nomination & Governance Committee it was agreed that Joanna will continue for a further six months to provide continuity during the recruitment of the new chair.

+All directors are subject to annual re-election at each Annual General Meeting.
+The chair rigorously evaluates all non-executive directors to ensure they remain in a position to operate independently and remain fit and proper people to undertake the role.